Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Convergence of continued fraction

 Results for $\deltat$ and $\yt$ are now presented, obtained via the continued fractions discussed in Sec.~\ref{sec:cf}.
 We begin with $\deltat$ obtained from Eq.~\eqref{eq:Scontf-l}.
 For a finite system of size $L$ (with sites $i=0,1,\cdots,L-1$), $S_0^{[L-1]}$ is exact, and our approach is to study $\deltat$ thereby obtained as a function of $L$ for different points in the $(V,\omega)$-plane.
 Representative results are shown in Fig.~\ref{fig:Delta-typ-CF} for the AAH and $l=2$ mosaic model (results for the $\beta$-model are omitted for brevity, as they are qualitatively similar to those for AAH).
 In the extended regime, $\deltat$ as expected is finite in the limit of $L\to\infty$.
 In the localised regime on the other hand, it decays to zero $\propto L^{-1}$.
 It is in fact important that the $L^{-1}$ decay is universal throughout the localised regime, since this in turn implies that $\yt=\deltat/\eta\propto L\deltat$ is finite.

 At the critical point/mobility edges shown in grey in Fig.~\ref{fig:Delta-typ-CF}, $\deltat$ again vanishes as $L\to \infty$ but with a power that is anomalous, $\deltat\sim L^{-\alpha}$ with $\alpha<1$.
 This we attribute to the (multi)fractal nature of the critical eigenstates.
 Fractal eigenstates exhibit behaviour intermediate between perfectly extended and exponentially localised states, as indeed is reflected in the anomalous scaling of $\deltat$ with $L$ at the critical point.
 As a consistency check, we mention that the anomalous exponents shown in Fig.~\ref{fig:Delta-typ-CF} are identical (within fitting errors) to those obtained from the scaling of $\deltat$ obtained via exact diagonalisation (see e.g.\ Fig.~\ref{fig:Ldepend} for the AAH model).
+The scaling of $\deltat$ with $L$ in the two phases and at criticality might tempt one to make a connection to the inverse participation ratios (IPR).
+IPRs are a common diagnostic for localisation, as they scale as $L^{-1}$ and $L^0$ in the extended and localised phases respectively.
+Indeed, the results above suggest that $\deltat\sim (L\times \mathrm{IPR})^{-1}$ in either phase.
+However, such a relation does not hold generally.
+The absence of a general connection between $\deltat$ and the IPRs is in fact evident from their scalings at the critical point.
+For instance, for the AAH model at criticality, $\deltat\sim L^{-0.25}$ (Fig.~\ref{fig:Delta-typ-CF}), whereas it is readily shown numerically that $\text{IPR}\sim L^{-0.5}$.

 We turn next to the continued fraction for $y_0$, Eq.~\eqref{eq:y0series}, which is valid specifically in the localised phase.
 As noted in Sec.\ \ref{sec:cf} in formulating Eqs.~\eqref{eq:y0series} and \eqref{eq:Omega-recursive}, the computation of $y_0$ can be interpreted as one directly in the thermodynamic limit.
 One therefore studies the convergence of the series with the truncation level $\ell$, writing (see Eq.~\eqref{eq:y0series}) $y_{0}^{[\ell]}=\sum_{n=1}^{\ell} y_{0}(n)$ and studying the convergence of the series with increasing $\ell$.
 Saturation of the series to a finite value as $\ell\to\infty$ indicates a localised regime, whereas in an extended regime the framework itself breaks down, leading to a divergent $y_{0}^{[\ell]}$ with increasing $\ell$.
 The results of Fig.~\ref{fig:y0-CF}, which show the $\ell$-dependence of the resultant typical value $y_{\mathrm{typ}}^{[\ell]}$, indeed confirm this behaviour.